 Denver’s Closet Factory Owners Donate Custom Cabinetry to University of Denver’s Division of Athletics

-Nutrition Station Added to University Of Denver’s Athletic Dept
+New Nutrition Station for University Of Denver’s Athletic Dept. Includes Custom Cabinetry

 Mark and Polly Lestikow, owners of Colorado’s largest closet company, marry their love for closet design, nutrition, athletics and the University of Denver when they donated custom cabinetry for a new health and nutrition station for the University of Denver

 It isn’t often when business partners can successfully merge their common vocations with divergent avocations to create something special for a client.
 However, Denver’s Closet Factory owners, Mark and Polly Lestikow, recently found themselves spearheading a unique project that touched distinctly different emotional soft spots in each of them.
 The Lestikow’s donated the design, manufacturing, and installation of elegant custom cabinetry to the University of Denver’s first ever, state-of-the-art athletic department health and nutrition station, a project that held different but powerful appeal for each of the well-known Denver entrepreneurs.

 Being able to attend UD changed my life and opened a new world for me.
 I will always be grateful.The project gave Polly an extra special feeling by giving something back to the athletes because she is a master swimmer and a professional dietician.”
 Mark Lestikow.

 Building custom cabinetry for the health and nutrition station resonated with Polly, who did not attend UD, but did graduate from Colorado State University with a degree in food science and nutrition.
 Following graduation, she became a licensed dietitian for more than 20 years.
 The health and nutrition station also captured Mark’s attention who graduated from UD under a full academic scholarship.